wdi-sf-fall/notes/week_01_fundamentals/day_4_dom_events/README.md

 **Exercise 6: 20 min**

+Improve your web app:

-a) Loop through each li element and attach a click handler that sets the class attribute to "selected".
-Remember that you already have a function that loops over li items.
+a) Loop through each *li* element and attach a click handler that sets the class attribute to "selected".
+Remember that you already have a function that loops over *li*  elements.
 Why not repurpose it?

-b) How do we know wich item was clicked? **this** is set to the DOM element that received the event.
-Can you print it out to console?
+b) How do we know which item was clicked? **this** is set to the DOM element that received the event.
+Print **this** out in console.

 c) Change the image to reflect what was clicked.

-d) Bonus: Add a "Reset" button that removes "selected" class from all list items
+d) Bonus: Add a "Reset" button that unselects all essentials and displays *panic.jpeg* image.